Ryan Hartman: Minnesota Wild

+On February 1, 2025, in a game against the Ottawa Senators, Hartman was assessed a major match penalty for "Attempt to Injure" after intentionally driving Senators forward Tim Stützle's head into the ice.
+At the end of the second period, Hartman lined up for a faceoff with Senators' top scorer Stützle; on the ensuing faceoff with Stützle leaning forward for possession of the puck, Hartman removed his right hand from his stick to grab back of Stützle's neck and use his body weight to drive Stützle's head into the ice, causing a cut on Stützle's face which required stiches.
+Upon stoppage of the play, Hartman was given the major penalty and ejected from the game.
+On the following 5-minute powerplay, the Senators would score 3 goals and ultimately win the game 6–0.
+Hartman had been assessed two other penalties for infractions against Stützle prior to the ejection, one for roughing against Stützle, and another for embellishment after diving following a retaliatory slash from Stützle's stick, for which Stützle was also given a slashing penalty.
+On February 3, Hartman was suspended for 10 games by the NHL for the play, marking his fourth suspension since 2023.

 International play

 Hartman competed for the United States in the 2012 IIHF World U18 Championships.
 He recorded six points, two goals and four assists, in six games.
 As a member of the American team, Hartman received a gold medal.

 Hartman played for the U.S. in the 2013 World Junior Ice Hockey Championships.
 He accumulated three points, two goals and an assist, in seven games.
 As a member of the U.S. team, Hartman received a gold medal.
 He posted four points with the U.S. team in the 2014 World Junior Ice Hockey Championships, two goals and two assists, in five games.

 Personal life

-Hartman originally committed to playing college hockey at Miami University, but later de-committed from the school to play for the Plymouth Whalers.
-His younger brother Tanner played hockey for the Chicago Fury U15 team, and currently plays for the New Hampshire Jr. Monarchs of the NCDC.
-He has a white German Shepherd named Riley.

-Hartman also played football for the Bloomingdale Bears youth football team along with his friend and former teammate Vinnie Hinostroza.
+As a 13-year-old, Hartman played football for the Bloomingdale Bears youth football team, along with his friend and teammate Vinnie Hinostroza.

+As of the 2024–25 NCAA season, his 7-years-younger brother, Tanner, plays hockey for the Brown Bears in the ECAC.